Approach to tax, principal risks, uncertain tax positions, Pillar Two, judgements and estimates

 Issues relating to taxation

-The integrated nature of the Group’s worldwide operations involves significant investment in research and strategic manufacture at a limited number of locations, with consequential cross-border supply routes into numerous end-markets.
-In line with current OECD guidelines, we base our transfer pricing policy on the arm’s length principle and support our transfer prices with economic analysis and reports.
-However, different tax authorities may seek to attribute further profit to activities being undertaken in their jurisdiction potentially resulting in double taxation.
+We are subject to taxation throughout our supply chain.
+The worldwide nature of our operations means that our cross-border supply routes, necessary to ensure supplies of medicines into numerous countries, can result in conflicting claims from tax authorities as to the profits to be taxed in individual countries.
+This can lead to double taxation (with the same profits taxed in more than one country).
+To mitigate the risk of double taxation, profits are recognised in territories by reference to the activities performed there and the value they generate.
+To ensure the profits recognised in jurisdictions are aligned to the activity undertaken there, and in line with current OECD guidelines, we base our transfer pricing policy on the arm’s length principle and support our transfer prices with economic analysis and reports.
 The Group also has open items in several jurisdictions concerning such matters as the deductibility of particular expenses and the tax treatment of certain business transactions.
-GSK applies a risk based approach to determine the transactions most likely to be subject to challenge and the probability that the Group would be able to obtain compensatory adjustments under international tax treaties.
+GSK applies a risk-based approach to determine the transactions most likely to be subject to challenge and the probability that the Group would be able to obtain compensatory adjustments under international tax treaties.

 The calculation of the Group’s total tax charge therefore necessarily involves a degree of estimation and judgement in respect of certain items whose tax treatment cannot be finally determined until resolution has been reached with the relevant tax authority or, as appropriate, through a formal legal process.
-At 31 December 2021 the Group had recognised provisions of £858 million in respect of such uncertain tax positions (2020 – £856 million) presented as current tax payables or as reductions in current tax recoverable assets.
-The net increase in recognised provisions during 2021 was driven by the reassessment of estimates and the utilisation of provisions for uncertain tax positions following the settlement of a number of open issues with tax authorities in various jurisdictions.
+At 31 December 2024 the Group had recognised provisions of £636 million in respect of such uncertain tax positions (2023: £584 million).
+The net increase in recognised provisions during 2024 was driven by the reassessment of estimates and the agreement of a number of open issues with tax authorities in various jurisdictions.
 Whilst the ultimate liability for such matters may vary from the amounts provided and is dependent upon the outcome of agreements with the relevant tax authorities, or litigation where appropriate, the Group continues to consider that it has made appropriate provision for periods which are open and not yet agreed by the tax authorities.